Skill Demand Index

 Which roles need PowerBI most:

-Marketing positions drive 38% of demand.
-Data Analysis and Other also frequently list PowerBI as a requirement.
-Skills commonly paired with PowerBI include Digital Marketing Strategy and CMS (WordPress).
+Data Analysis positions drive 33% of demand.
+Other and Marketing also frequently list PowerBI as a requirement.
+Skills commonly paired with PowerBI include SQL and Digital Marketing Strategy.

 Depth Level Distribution